M-Yankov/CPlusPlus/06.MemoryManagement/TheMarsMission/ReadMe.md

 *   Initial health of the Base is 100.
 *   Worker move costs 1s.
 *   worker can wear only 1 mineral at time.
-*   The catapults fires every 3s.
+*   The catapult fires every 3s.
+*   The catapult and worker should takes its actions in diffrent threads.
-*   Print the `Base info` when worker brings mineral or is damage taken.
+*   Print the `**Base info**` when worker brings mineral or the worker takes damage.
     *   Format "Base X Minerals X Health"
 *   Implement a logic for get all minerals on the map.
 (Don't waste moves).
 *   Print the map after each move of worker and after each shot of catapult.
-*   Use weak point for Base and Worker holds minerals.
+*   Use  weak (smart) pointer for Base and Worker holds minerals.
     *   Base symbol - B  :white_check_mark:
     *   Worker symbol - O
     *   Empty cell - `·`  (middle dot char code 250)  :white_check_mark: